rmarx/holblocking-blogpost/README.md

 [quicIntro]: https://ma.ttias.be/googles-quic-protocol-moving-web-tcp-udp/

 I'll first introduce the problem and then track different forms of it throughout HTTP's history.
+The goal is to help people make correct assumptions about HTTP/3's performance improvements, which might not be as amazing as sometimes claimed in marketing materials.
 Spoiler: much like the [cake][cake], HOL blocking removal in HTTP/3 is probably a lie.

 [cake]: https://knowyourmeme.com/memes/the-cake-is-a-lie